 Gordon’s Bay and Strand are part of the Helderberg region which also includes Somerset West.
 These breathtaking seaside towns offer modern beachfront establishments along the Main Beach and Bikini Beach and magnificent mountain range framing the sublime summer playground.
 There are many things to do in Gordon’s Bay and Strand, but it’s worth a visit just to see the sunsets, which are among the most beautiful in the country.

-Only 45 minutes’ drive from Cape Town and close to Strand is Gordon’s bay, it is the only town in South Africa boasting with 2 fully operational harbours, namely the Old Harbour where you will find the Gordon’s Bay Yacht Club and Harbour Island a marina development with mooring for yachts and home of the Gordon’s Bay Boat Angling Club.
+Only 45 minutes’ drive from Cape Town and close to Strand is Gordon’s bay.
+It offers a quiet, romantic beach retreat and some of the best sunsets you’ll ever see.
+Gordon’s Bay is about slowing down, skipping the crowds, and spending quality time exploring one of the best-kept secrets of the Western Cape.
+It is also the only town in South Africa boasting with 2 fully operational harbours, namely the Old Harbour where you will find the Gordon’s Bay Yacht Club and Harbour Island a marina development with mooring for yachts and home of the Gordon’s Bay Boat Angling Club.